GLYCAM-Web/gems/docs/Conventions.md

 ```
 source file_containing_definitions.bash

-next_steps # do things that use the info in the sourced file.
+some_lines_of_code # do things that use the info in the sourced file.

-. file_using_results_from_next_steps.bash
+. file_using_results_from_some_lines_of_code.bash
 ```

 _Use case example:_

-`file.bash` contains code that is to be used in several scripts.
+Assume that a file, `file.bash`, contains code that is to be used in several scripts.
 Rather than copy the code into all the scripts, you can just use `. file.bash`.
 Using the dot tells the user how the code is being used.

 #### The general use convention doesn't always apply